 The Vietnamese national dish, pho, is something you should not miss out on your visit in Vietnam.
 It is actually a broth soup that has chicken or beef and rice noodles in it.

-Other food choices in Vietnam include cuisines that have fresh vegetables, herbs, fish and other seafood in them.
+Other Vietnamese dishes include cuisines that have fresh vegetables, herbs, fish and other seafood in them.
 Coffee, baguettes and pastries are also evident, a sign that they were once a colony of France, although these have been localized to fit the Vietnamese flavor.